Holographic duals of evaporating black holes

-We can therefore study black holes on branes using the effective equations \eqref{eq:effeqns} and imposing the Neumann conditions \eqref{eq:bcs}.
-We will be mostly interested in situations where we have either a single brane (a Karch-Randall setup), or two branes symmetrically placed at $x=\pm x_0$ (as first considered in \cite{Emparan:1999fd}, nowadays called wedge holography).
+We can therefore study black holes on branes using the effective equations \eqref{eq:effeqns} and imposing the Neumann conditions \eqref{eq:bcs}.\footnote{We have also verified that the addition to the brane action of a `DGP' Einstein-Hilbert term only shifts the equilibrium tension \eqref{tens} without affecting the boundary conditions \eqref{eq:bcs}.} We will be mostly interested in situations where we have either a single brane (a Karch-Randall setup), or two branes symmetrically placed at $x=\pm x_0$ (as first considered in \cite{Emparan:1999fd}, nowadays called wedge holography).
 The symmetry in the latter is only for simplicity: there is no special difficulty in considering an asymmetric configuration with branes at $x=-x_L,\, +x_R$.
 The single-brane case can then be regarded as the limit $-x_L\to-\infty$.

-The solutions that we described above in the absence of branes are also relevant in their presence; see Fig.~\ref{fig:static}, and compare to Fig.~\ref{fig:droplets and funnel}.
+The solutions that we described above in the absence of branes are also relevant in their presence; see figure~\ref{fig:static}, and compare to figure~\ref{fig:droplets and funnel}.
 The simplest is the uniform funnel \eqref{unifun}, which is automatically an exact solution.
 Non-uniform funnels naturally appear branching out of uniform ones, with their range of existence possibly constrained by the brane boundaries.
 Indeed, the presence of branes that limit the extent of the black string can enhance their stability.
 The stability bound $r_0>/1/\sqrt{2}$ applies for an infinite string, but a string with $r_0<1/\sqrt{2}$ will be stable when suspended between two branes closer than the wavelength of the lowest unstable mode (so the rule in Sec.~\ref{subsec:blobs} is invalidated due to finite-size effects).